 My favourite things to do in Belem, Lisbon:

 Bright, yellow trams rattle along the streets shoulder to shoulder with buses.
 Stunning views of 16thcentury monuments in Manueline style characterize the skyscape.
-A vast stretch of tropical garden, buildings with colorful-tiled facades, and distinctive museums dot the landscape.
+A vast stretch of tropical garden, buildings with colourful facades made of tiles, and distinctive museums dot the landscape.
 The river Tagus studded with 25th of April bridge, the Christ the King statue – inspired by the Christ the Redeemer statue of Rio de Janeiro – at the far end, and celebrated eateries make up Belem, the culture capital of Lisbon.

 Here’s a list of my favourite things to do in Belem, Lisbon